-I read an interesting and recent article about Scandinavian design this weekend and learned a lot about the origins and history of this style.
+I read two interesting and recent articles about Scandinavian design this weekend and learned a lot about the origins and history of this style.
 People all over the world embrace this style or have a specific idea about it, but I wonder if people really know what’s popular around here.
 I didn’t know it before I moved here, I just had a vague idea.
 How do people in Sweden really like to decorate their own living room?
 Is it exactly like you’re seeing all over Pinterest with a hashtag #scandinavianstyle?
 Do all furniture painters in Scandinavia paint in that style?

 It brought me to the idea to show off some furniture makeovers in Fusion Mineral Paint, brought directly to you from Sweden.
 Scandinavia is more than Sweden , but I live in Sweden, so I’ll start with that first :).
 Why Fusion Mineral Paint?
 Because I work with this great furniture paint and with the manufacturer and their retailers almost every day, in my work for Old Red Barn in Belgium.